Moonchichiii/battleship_project3/README.md

 # Project Goals

 - Battleships is a classic game of strategy and wit.
-Played on a ruled grid, whether on paper or board,
+Played on a ruled grid, whether on paper or board.
 - the player must locate a concealed fleet of warships.
-By taking shots at specific grid coordinates,
+By taking shots at specific grid coordinates.
 - the objective is to identify and sink the entire hidden fleet.